Tagraxofusp: Legal status

+Tagraxofusp was approved for medical use in the United States in 2018, The US Food and Drug Administration granted the application for tagraxofusp priority review, breakthrough therapy, and orphan drug designations.

 In July 2020, the European Medicines Agency (EMA) recommended the refusal of the marketing authorization for tagraxofusp.
-The Agency was concerned that due to the design of the study and the small number of participants, it was not possible to be sure how effective the medicine was in treating blastic plasmacytoid dendritic cell neoplasm.
+The EMA was concerned that due to the design of the study and the small number of participants, it was not possible to be sure how effective the medicine was in treating blastic plasmacytoid dendritic cell neoplasm.
 In addition, the medicine could cause capillary leak syndrome (an unpredictable, potentially life-threatening side effect due to increased permeability of small blood vessels), which had led to some fatal outcomes.

-In November 2020, the Committee for Medicinal Products for Human Use (CHMP) of the EMA adopted a positive opinion following a re-examination procedure, recommending the granting of a marketing authorization for the medicinal product Elzonris, intended for the treatment of blastic plasmacytoid dendritic cell neoplasm (BPDCN).
+In November 2020, the Committee for Medicinal Products for Human Use of the EMA adopted a positive opinion following a re-examination procedure, recommending the granting of a marketing authorization for the medicinal product Elzonris, intended for the treatment of blastic plasmacytoid dendritic cell neoplasm.
 Tagraxofusp was approved for medical use in the European Union in January 2021.

+Names

+Tagraxofusp is the international nonproprietary name.

+Tagraxofusp is sold under the brand name Elzonris.